Contamination Detection for VLMs using Multi-Modal Semantic Perturbation: System Prompts to GPT-4o and o3

+Overall, the total cost to construct the perturbed benchmark is cheap with modest hardware requirements.
+Our approach scales linearly with dataset size, making our approach practical and scalable even for reasonably large benchmarks.
+Finally, when real-world counterfactuals are already available as part of the benchmark design (e.g., NaturalBench in Table~\ref{tab:naturalbench},~\ref{llava_natbench_full}), we do not need to generate perturbations at all.

-\subsection{System Prompts to GPT-4o and \texttt{o3}}
+\section{System Prompts to GPT-4o and \texttt{o3}}

 To generate the semantically perturbed question, we utilize GPT-4o~\citet{gpt4o} and Flux diffusion model~\citet{flux2024} trained on ControlNet~\citet{Zhang2023ConditionalControl}.
-We generate a detailed caption about the image using GPT-4o \textit{along with the original question and the answer} with the following system prompt:
+We generate a detailed caption about the image using GPT-4o \textit{along with the original question, original answer and the new correct answer} with the following system prompt:

 In Section~\ref{sec:abl}, we demonstrated that the manual filtering process can be automated with \texttt{o3} model which is a powerful reasoning model.
 We utilize the following system prompt to generate model responses that can be used to filter the invalid perturbed images.